Figure – 06

 This duality of the process of value creation is depicted in Figure 06 above.

-A snapshot of the value the Bank has been able to create over its existence of 100 plus years as reflected in the six capitals is given in the Statement of Capital Position on pages 36 and 37.
+A snapshot of the value the Bank has been able to create over its existence of 100 plus years as reflected in the six capitals is given in the Statement of Capital Position .
 It is these strong and robust capitals, unparalleled among the private sector banks, that will fuel the Bank’s growth and ability to create value in the future.

 Nevertheless, the reader will note that this Management Discussion & Analysis is structured along the lines of four Strategic Imperatives viz.
-Prudent Growth, Customer Centricity, Leading Through Innovation and Operational Excellence ( Refer Figure 07 on page 39).
-In order to create value and grow its stocks of capitals, the Bank executes numerous strategic actions (broadly referred to as value driver activities in the Business Model on pages 34 and 35) to address its strategic imperatives.
+Prudent Growth, Customer Centricity, Leading Through Innovation and Operational Excellence ( Refer Figure 07 ).
+In order to create value and grow its stocks of capitals, the Bank executes numerous strategic actions (broadly referred to as value driver activities in the Business Model ) to address its strategic imperatives.
 It is these strategic actions and the resultant interactions, relationships and interconnectivities that drive the capital growth reflected in the Statement of Capital Position.
 As such, we believe that this structure based on strategic imperatives is a perfect complement to the multi-capital model by reporting on how the Bank created value during the year under review, along with its plans to create value in the short, medium, and long term.